 Fasten seat belt before each trip.
 In the event of an accident, people not wearing seat belts endanger their fellow occupants and themselves.

 Seat belts are only designed for use by one person at a time.
-Child restraint system $\Rightarrow$ 61.
+They are not suitable for people younger than 12 years of age or smaller than 5 ft.
+Child restraint system ♀ 61.

-Periodically check all parts of the belt system for damage, pollution and proper functionality.
+Periodically check all parts of the belt system for damage and proper functionality.